 The Art of Self-Advocacy

 Duration: 45-120 minute range; Participant Type: Early Learners (Pre-K), Early Elementary (K-3), Upper Elementary (4-6), Middle School (5-8), High School (9-12), Folks with Disabilities, Teens & Young Adults, Adults; Participant type customizations: I have extensive training in adapting for participants’ accessibility needs and interests.
 I use adaptive technology, consider universal design, and offer many avenues for participation.
-I have taught this with all age and abilities and adapt to the group.
+I have taught this to all ages and abilities and adapted to the group.

 Dramatic Play: Choose Your Own Theme